rimantascode/MS3-cookbook/README.md

 - share links all works it is easy to share the website.
 - pagianton works, it desplays 4 recipes per page.
 - The feature the time of period when the recipe was added works, and tested by adding a new recipe.
-- DELETE, EDIT, SEE buttons work and the card, tested manualy at takes to the correct page.
+- DELETE, EDIT, SEE buttons work on the card, tested manualy and takes to the correct page.
 - links in footer work, takes to the correct pages.

 ### Code Validation

-To validate the my CSS and HTML code I used [https://validator.w3.org/](https://validator.w3.org/)
+To validate my CSS and HTML code I used [https://validator.w3.org/](https://validator.w3.org/)

 To validate the PYTHON3 code [http://pep8online.com/ch/eckresult](http://pep8online.com/ch/eckresult)